prpole/dissertation/chapter1/notes/outline.md

 ways to repurpose traditional sustainable agriculture techniques (443-5).
 It is, in other words, a "good Anthropocene" that leans on plurality rather than a universalist progressive narrative.

+And yet, even the pluralist "good Anthropocene" leaves unanswered the most fundamental questions of ethical and material limitations to a "progress" premised on human domination of nature.
+Ethically, the good Anthropocene is defined by the old (but undismissable) problem of anthropocentrism.
+As Bruno Latour points out in his response, the Manifesto "is written entirely as if humans were still alone on stage, the only being who out of its own free will is in charge of apportioning space, land, money and value to the old Mother Nature....[T]he ecomodernists are also *uchronists*, as if they were living at a time when they alone were in command" (223).
+On the contrary, the Anthropocene "modifies the scale, the speed, the rhythm and, more importantly, the distribution of active agents in any political conversation we have about the entanglement of humans and non-humans" (222-3).
+In this version of the Anthropocene, more redolent of the Anthropocene conversation in general, the centrality of humans to the epoch does not bespeak absolute control.
+Rather, at center stage is the rapidity with which human action, whether intentional or a product simply of scale, can influence non-human organisms and communities in ways we could never predict, let alone hope to marshal.
+The recognition of this kind of entanglement has compelled Donna Haraway to set aside the Anthropocene moniker entirely in favor of what she calls the "Chthulucene," a "name for the dynamic ongoing sym-chthonic forces and powers of which people are a part" and which demands "intense commitment and collaborative work and play with other [non-human] terrans" (160).
+The problem with even imagining the level of control Ecomoderns assume out of hand is that it hubristically simplifies these entanglements, reducing a vast multitude of actors to a single, determining one.

+The ethical problem of entanglement quickly becomes a matter of cold, wet fact, however, as recognizing this multitude of actors determines how one sees the material limitations to economic growth.
+Among the Manifesto's most peculiar claims is that "there is still remarkably little evidence that human population and economic expansion will outstrip the capacity to grow food or procure critical material resources in the foreseeable future."
+This notion can only be maintained within the limited frame of the economist's graph.
+As Eileen Crist points out, the Manifesto only admits for evidence certain "insuperable obstacle[s]" to growth, "such as a hard agronomic boundary in food production or the depletion of some indispensable and non-substitutable resource" (251).
+These variables leave out the very real disappearance of biodiversity in an unheard of scale, mass extinctions on a scale that would usually be understood as an epoch-defining catastrophe.
+As Crist reminds us, "mass extinction does not have a technical solution" (250-1, 247).
+And yet even the economist's variables should not be so easily passed over.
+Absolute agronomic limits may not have been encountered yet, but rapid ecological collapses in response to climate change could bring those limits rapidly into play.

+Gilman, in her extrapolations on Ward's theories and in her own right, should be seen as part of the deep philosophical history of the "good Anthropocene," both in its vision of human control as an evolutionary imperative and in the ethical problems it embodies.
+In some ways, however, her foundation surpasses both Ward and the contemporary "good Anthropocene" arguments a century later.
+Gilman's version of a good Anthropocene is premised on a web of mutual determination among physical environment, the economic base, and social structure, arguing for a more nuanced understanding of "progress" that relies on refinement rather than growth. [ Details, write this up after I've written the chapter ].
+Despite this apparent foresight, however, it also foreshadows the hubris and ethical problems that mar the very notion of a "good" Anthropocene a century later. [ More details, on population control, consensus, and anthropocentric ethics ] These contradictions cut to the heart of the naturalist philosophy in the way they deal with environmental determinism.
+Granting the fundamental premise of determinism, she complicates it by placing the human at both ends of the equation, as both a guide for the "forces" that determine ecological development and one of many elements of the system those forces determine.
+This principle of codetermination constitutes a form of Utopian Naturalism that both characterizes the contemporary good Anthropocene debate and exposes its philosophical limits.

 ## outline-ish